Climate Change Is Already Affecting Our Health

 Then there are the mental health effects of climate change, which Surili Patel, the director of the Center for Climate, Health and Equity, says get underreported.
 “There are acute impacts, such as the post-traumatic stress disorder after a hurricane rips through a town, but there are gradual impacts too,” she explains.
 “When a kid has grown up with the possibility of a severe asthma attack hanging over their head, that is harmful to mental health.”

 Not all communities are equally impacted by the health-related effects of climate change.
-The experts who spoke with Refinery29 said the young, the elderly, the low-income, and communities of color are particularly vulnerable.
+The experts who spoke with Refinery29 said the young, the elderly, the low-income, and communities of colour are particularly vulnerable.

 Children and the elderly (and, Dr. Mitchell adds, pregnant people) are especially at risk physically.
 Children’s bodies are still developing, which makes them more susceptible to illness from increased air and water pollution.
 Their mental health may also be harmed long-term by climate-related disaster disruptions and displacements from their home lives.